 - SwRI performs applied contract research and development and encourages technology transfer.

 - Our internal research and development program gives our staff the opportunity to develop new technologies and conduct basic research.
-In FY2012 , internal research projects were funded at a value of $7.4 million.
+In FY2013 , internal research projects were funded at a value of more than $6.7 million.

 - Rapid turnaround is key—we understand the need to rapidly commercialize technologies.